 NYU professor, author of Algebra of Happiness and Four, and host of the Pivot podcast, Scott Galloway, explains the right way to react during a crisis.

-The world looks totally different than it did 6 months ago.
+The world looks totally different than it did a couple of years ago.
 The market is testing new lows, stocks are unpredictable, and some industries are facing tremendous challenges from which they may never recover.
 And through it all, leaders are being asked to step up and guide their people.

 The problem is, when you’re in unprecedented times, there isn’t a playbook for how to respond.